gnuarmeclipse/gnuarmeclipse.github.io-source/site/licenses/plug-ins.md

 Whether this is fair or not, is highly debatable (we consider it greatly unfair).

 However, if you plan to contact us for any reason, please take note that having the quality of project sponsor/donor will grant you higher priority in processing requests and possibly better rates for commercial contracts.

+In other words, consider the sponsorship scheme as a warranty that you'll not have to pay license fees for future versions.

 #### Commercial contracts